-The OSHA regulation regarding emergency equipment is quite vague, in that it does not define what constitutes "suitable facilities" for drenching the eyes or body nor does it specify minimum operating requirements, installation requirements, or maintenance requirements.
-In order to provide specific requirements to employers, the American National Standards Institute (ANSI) has established a standard covering emergency eye/face wash and shower equipment for the emergency treatment of the eyes or body of a person who has been exposed to hazardous materials.
-This standard - ANSI Z358.1 - is intended to serve as a guideline for unit selection, certification, performance, installation, operation and maintenance of emergency equipment to meet/exceed OSHA requirements.
+The OSHA regulation regarding emergency equipment is quite vague, in that it does not define what constitutes "suitable facilities" for drenching the eyes or body.
+In order to provide additional guidance to employers, ANSI has established a standard covering emergency eye/face wash and shower equipment.

-The Office of Environmental Health and Safety (EH&S) can and should help guide this process for new and existing labs.
+This standard-ANSI Z358.1 for "Emergency Eyewash and Shower Equipment" -is intended to serve as a guideline for unit selection, certification, performance, installation, operation and maintenance of emergency equipment to meet OSHA requirements.
+The Office of Environmental Health and Safety (EHS) can and should help guide this process for new and existing labs.